kkailiwang/csNotes/React.md

 5. Add inverse data flow
    1. callbacks with setState
    2. in the child, you can access parent's callbacks through the property passed to them.
 The parent's callback will set the state

+# Redux

+What it is: a predictable state container for JS apps that imposes restrictions on how/when updates can happen.

+### Structure

+State of the app is stored in a **store**.
+You can change the state by emitting an **action**.
+A **reducer** specifies how the actions transforms the state tree.

+### Core Concepts

+#### Three principles

+- Single source of truth: state of whole app is stored within an object tree in a store.

+- State is read-only: you have to emit an action to change the state

+  - ```react
+    store.dispatch({
+        type: 'COMPLETE_TODO',
+        index: 1
+    })
+    ```

+- Changes are made with pure functions
+  - reducers